 If an oil smells differently from company to company, year to year it might indicate impurity, but it is more likely to reflect the natural variation oils have from different crops and years.
 Learn to appreciate the range.
 Synthetics smell the same all the time, essential oils do not.
 Also, take the time to let the different smell grow on you.
 We all initially prefer what we know, but may with time also learn to appreciate something new.

 4. I can put essential oils straight on my skin, or take them internally.

 Careful please – most essential oils due to their concentration can cause a skin reaction if directly applied.
 Always dilute in a facial cream or a vegetable carrier first.
 Usually, .0 5 -1% dilution of essential oil to 99% carrier or cream is adequate for a facial blend.
 The concentrations can go up to 5% for healthy adults for body application, and even stronger dilutions for some oils for a small spot application, i.e. peppermint for a sore joint.

 5. If I get essential oils in my eyes I should flush with water.

 This can help somewhat, but an even more effective way to deal with this problem is to put a bit of carrier, such as olive oil, onto the corner of a face cloth.
 Put this face cloth on the corner of your eye to sop up the essential oil.

 How to Order

-Email us at firstname.lastname@example.org, using the order forms provided, or fax us at 1 780-439-9540.
-We have a $100.00 minimum order fee.
+Or you may Email us at firstname.lastname@example.org, or fax us at 1 780-439-9540.
+We have a $100.00 minimum order fee unless specified during special launches.
 Ensure we have: Your name, phone number or fax number, what you want, quantity, size.
 Please provide your full mailing address and your credit card number.